Black Rose (pinball): Black Rose: Skull & Bones

 A conversion kit was released in 2023 by Cardona pinball.
-This kit includes new CPU and audio boards, translite, LCD display, and software.
+This kit includes new CPU and audio boards, translite, LCD, and software.

 The new game is set on a ship called the Black Rose, under the command of Captain Maria Cortez De La Mancha.
 Six main modes can be played, and to play the mutiny wizard mode all of these and some other side modes need to be completed.
 The three video modes from the original game are not incorporated into these game rules.